Kristina01111000/Drws_site/README.md

 - Send him a  copy of the completed pdf, then make a copy for each quiz

 9/18
-For certificates make the logo smaller and send him the pdf Try to make the logo text a little bit lower from the icon, like in the 4 element doctor logo Smaller also
-For text remove the “this show that” just start with you passed On header menu change lesson numbers to numbers

 - check on the thumbnail
 - put new thumbnail in
 - look into uploading 2nd version of the video with a different thumbnail